adedapo0x/barb-shoe-ecommerce-api/README.md

 ```

 Set up your environment variables:
-Create a `.env` file in the root direcrtory and add the following:
+Create a `.env` file in the root directory and add the following:
 - MONGO_URI
 - SECRET_KEY
 - PORT